 Back in late 2017, during my first walks out as a completely new photographer, I had decided that whenever I found something really interesting, I would immediately transfer it from my camera to my smartphone and publish it on Instagram.

 Some of my photos were really successful, while others did not get the “likes” I believed they would.
 That was the first time I caught myself wanting to delete content that my (few) followers - mainly friends of mine - did not like.

-This was a really sad realization for me: although I was an amateur photographer, my creativity was “getting instructions” from my followers.
+This was a really sad realization for me: although I was an amateur photographer, my creativity was “being instructed” by my social media followers.
 Instead of learning how to shoot right and make art through photography, I had already decided that getting approval from my followers was far more important for me.

 So in June of 2018, I decided that Instagram was harming the first real effort in my life on being creative and for this reason it had to be removed from my daily habits.
 As a result, my Instagram account was the first one to delete (after I had deleted all my content).

 This decision had a deep impact on me, so I started wondering what was the actual reason I had a Twitter account.
 I always told myself that I used Twitter in order to get informed about what is happening in the world, but that was a lie.
 The reason I used twitter was in order to tweet, to express my opinion (that nobody should give a fuck about) about everything, being forced from the maximum of the 140 characters to write in a “smartypants” way and get retweets.